-A lack of integrity can devour credibility—especially if you’re in a position of authority.
+A lack of integrity can devour credibility.

-- He’s a hypocrite.
+- They're a hypocrite.

-- She’s a liar.
+- They're a liar.

-- He can’t be counted on.
+- They can’t be counted on.

-Whole Integrity checklist
+Whole Integrity Checklist

 ☐ Nothing hidden